-All cast pieces can be then domed higher, see "Doming Up" How-to Video in our Project Center.
+All cast pieces can be then domed higher, see "Doming Up" How-to Video.

 We offer online Cropping Software for all Small and Medium shapes, if you would like to resize your photos for any of our molds, click here for a guide on Resizing Photos Using Microsoft Word or GoogleDocs.

 Sometimes in shipping our molds can be bent or curved.
 Simply bend it back the opposite way and it should lie flat.
 Another way to make sure each cavity is level with your surface is to cut them apart to use individually.
 A third option would be to tape the ends down to your work surface, but I prefer one of the first two options.